Intel Management Engine: Ring −3 rootkit

 A ring −3 rootkit was demonstrated by Invisible Things Lab for the Q35 chipset; it does not work for the later Q45 chipset as Intel implemented additional protections.
 The exploit worked by remapping the normally protected memory region (top 16 MB of RAM) reserved for the ME.
 The ME rootkit could be installed regardless of whether the AMT is present or enabled on the system, as the chipset always contains the ARC ME coprocessor.
-(The "−3" designation was chosen because the ME coprocessor works even when the system is in the S3 state, thus it was considered a layer below the System Management Mode rootkits.)
+(The "−3" designation was chosen because the ME coprocessor works even when the system is in the S3 state.
+Thus, it was considered a layer below the System Management Mode rootkits.)
 For the vulnerable Q35 chipset, a keystroke logger ME-based rootkit was demonstrated by Patrick Stewin.

 Zero-touch provisioning

 Another security evaluation by Vassilios Ververis showed serious weaknesses in the GM45 chipset implementation.
 In particular, it criticized AMT for transmitting unencrypted passwords in the SMB provisioning mode when the IDE redirection and Serial over LAN features are used.
 It also found that the "zero touch" provisioning mode (ZTC) is still enabled even when the AMT appears to be disabled in BIOS.
-For about 60 euros, Ververis purchased from Go Daddy a certificate that is accepted by the ME firmware and allows remote "zero touch" provisioning of (possibly unsuspecting) machines, which broadcast their HELLO packets to would-be configuration servers.
+For about 60 euros, Ververis purchased from GoDaddy a certificate that is accepted by the ME firmware and allows remote "zero touch" provisioning of (possibly unsuspecting) machines, which broadcast their HELLO packets to would-be configuration servers.

 SA-00075 (a.k.a.
 Silent Bob is Silent)

 In May 2017, Intel confirmed that many computers with AMT have had an unpatched critical privilege escalation vulnerability (CVE-2017-5689).
-The vulnerability, which was nicknamed "Silent Bob is Silent" by the researchers who had reported it to Intel, affects numerous laptops, desktops and servers sold by Dell, Fujitsu, Hewlett-Packard (later Hewlett Packard Enterprise and HP Inc.), Intel, Lenovo, and possibly others.
+The vulnerability was nicknamed "Silent Bob is Silent" by the researchers who had reported it to Intel.
+It affects numerous laptops, desktops and servers sold by Dell, Fujitsu, Hewlett-Packard (later Hewlett Packard Enterprise and HP Inc.), Intel, Lenovo, and possibly others.
 Those researchers claimed that the bug affects systems made in 2010 or later.
 Other reports claimed the bug also affects systems made as long ago as 2008.
 The vulnerability was described as giving remote attackers:

 PLATINUM

 In June 2017, the PLATINUM cybercrime group became notable for exploiting the serial over LAN (SOL) capabilities of AMT to perform data exfiltration of stolen documents.
-SOL is disabled by default, and must be enabled to exploit this vulnerability.
+SOL is disabled by default and must be enabled to exploit this vulnerability.